Authority to Prescribe

 - Submit documentation of attendance at an eight credit, Board approved course entitled, “Prescribing Controlled Drugs,” plus attendance at four credits of advanced pharmacology and controlled substance prescribing trends.

 - Provide documentation of a minimum of 12 months of active clinical practice pursuant to an approved collaborative agreement.
 Once the required information is submitted to the Medical Board, the applicant must submit a form to DEA.
 DEA will confirm with the Alabama Medical Board that the person is approved for authority to prescribe controlled substances and will provide the nurse with a DEA number.
 Look for the nurse’s DEA number on prescriptions you receive from CRNPs.
-Unlike physician assistants, no limitations were legislated on the prescribing rights of CRNPs and CNMs.
-There is not a limit in the number of doses prescribed, or the number of refills allowed other than those already in the law for physicians.

 Ala.
 Admin.
 Code 540-X-18-.03